 Admission and Special Events

-- Current Zoo Admission: (See here for other pricing including IMAX theater).
+- Current Zoo Admission: See here for pricing including IMAX theater.
 You can now also buy tickets online.

-- Although the zoo does not offer coupons, they occasionally offer a free zoo day during the year such as this past February.
+- Although the zoo does not offer coupons, they occasionally offer a free zoo day during the year (usually in the Winter months).
 (Follow Family Fun in Omaha to keep posted on the latest events!)

 - Be sure to check the Zoo Calendar to find Special Events held throughout the year to enhance your visit!